Rugby-Young England side snatch dramatic late win in Argentina test

-June 10 A young, inexperienced England side snatched a remarkable 38-34 win in Argentina with a dramatic try from Denny Solomona, England's fourth, in the 79th minute on Saturday.
+June 10 (Reuters) - A young, inexperienced England side snatched a remarkable 38-34 win in Argentina with a dramatic try from Denny Solomona, England's fourth, in the 79th minute on Saturday.

 England brought on all but one of their replacements in San Juan, which means they blooded 10 new caps, the most since 1956.